Professional Association vs. LLC

 - Performing arts

-However, there are certain tax benefits which C corporation professional associations enjoy.
+However, there are certain tax benefits that C corporation professional associations enjoy.

-A C corporation is entitled by the tax law to offer its employees certain benefits which are deductible as a business expense from the revenue of the corporation.
+A C corporation is entitled by the tax law to offer its employees certain benefits that are deductible as a business expense from the revenue of the corporation.
 Some of these benefits include:

 - Health, dental, and accident insurance